nsf-open/nsf-proposal-latex-samples/README.md

 Tips:
 <li>Check the PDF Version of your resulting PDF.
 PDF version should be 1.5 or higher. </li>
+<li>Don't use \subsubsection commands.
+Use  \section for headers.
+The system validations will not recognize \subsubsection
 <li>If a PDF produces warnings or errors, experiment with different PDF producers.</li>
 <li>Line spacing warnings are prevalent with Arial 10.
 Increase line spacing or experiment with another PAPPG approved 10 sized font.
 Remember warnings do not prohibit submission.  </li>
 <li>URLS are not permitted in project descriptions.
 Some PDF conversions will automatically add clickable links to plain text that resemble a link.
 An example of a package that adds links is the hyperref package.
 Additional processing may be required to strip out the links from the PDF.</li>